-Luis Zayas, PhDDean, Steve Hicks School of Social Work
+Luis Zayas, PhD Dean, Steve Hicks School of Social Work

+INTERPROFESSIONAL EDUCATION OCCURS WHEN STUDENTS FROM TWO OR MORE PROFESSIONS LEARN ABOUT, FROM AND WITH EACH OTHER TO ENABLE EFFECTIVE COLLABORATION AND IMPROVE HEALTH OUTCOMES

+SOURCE: WORLD HEALTH ORGANIZATION, 2010

+71

 ABOUT THE CENTER FOR HEALTH IPE

 STATEMENT

 The Center for Health IPE launched in late 2017 to lead innovative interprofessional education, practice, and scholarship that advances collaborative person-centered care and population-oriented health.
 The center relies on an extensive network of key partners across campus and in the community to carry out this mission and transform health care practice, delivery, and outcomes.

 ACKNOWLEDGMENTS

 The Center for Health IPE was launched with approval and start-up funds from the Office of the Executive Vice President and Provost.
 It receives additional support through the collaborative efforts of leadership, faculty, and staff in the College of Pharmacy, Dell Medical School, School of Nursing, and the Steve Hicks School of Social Work.

 DIRECTOR'S MESSAGE

 How can we more effectively train learners who impact the health care system so that patients receive better care, providers have greater work satisfaction, and systems operate more efficiently?
 The Center for Health IPE strives to be responsive to this question by developing and supporting programs, partnerships, scholarship, and resources that promote collaborative learning and team-based care.
 Our first year of operation was largely dedicated to building a strong foundation and infrastructure that would support an internationally-recognized IPE center that transforms health care education and practice, and advances system innovation.
 In our second year, the center used this platform to catapult IPE into the foreground of UT health programs while developing a multi-year pipeline for IPE activities and initiatives.
 This pipeline for institutional integration required targeted input from a diverse network of colleagues and stakeholders to ensure that our efforts contributed to a shared vision for systematic implementation of IPE across campus.
 Our efforts were reinforced by the framework put forth by the Health Professions Accreditors Collaborative and the National Center for Interprofessional Practice and Education who, in February 2019, released a document titled, "Guidance on Developing Quality IPE for Health Professionals."
 This groundbreaking document outlines IPE criteria and best practices and tools for institutional implementation.
-We recognize that curricular innovations alone are insufficient without practice transformation.
 In our third year, the center will explore best practices to optimize interprofessional clinical learning environments with health care partners.
 This annual report presents highlights from our second year as we strive to advance collaborative practice and education across the 40 Acres, the community, and beyond.
 Sincerely, Veronica Young, PharmD, MPH, Director, Center for Health IPE CENTER FOR HEALTH IPE GOALS Establish a sustainable, internationally-recognized health IPE center that promotes collaborative leadership, scholarship, and programming in interprofessional education and practice to transform health care delivery.

-2 Cultivate a collaborative health care culture by engaging with campus and community partners to develop innovative curricula, tools, and strategies that integrate IPE principles into practice and education.
+9 Cultivate a collaborative health care culture by engaging with campus and community partners to develop innovative curricula, tools, and strategies that integrate IPE principles into practice and education.
+3

 Grow Health IPE faculty and community leaders to collaboratively build innovative and impactful opportunities to advance interprofessional education and collaborative practice.
-Promote student-driven health IPE initiatives that foster education and leadership skills in interprofessional education and collaborative practice.
-Evaluate health IPE center outcomes utilizing an ongoing, systematic process.
+4 Promote student-driven health IPE initiatives that foster education and leadership skills in interprofessional education and collaborative practice.
+5 Evaluate health IPE center outcomes utilizing an ongoing, systematic process.
 TRANSFORMING TEAMS.
 TRANSFORMING HEALTH CARE.